Building From Source: Development Container

 Important

 Locally built images are useful for testing and hardware enablement, but are not meant to be updated via OTA.
-For OTA support we recommend creating your own Factory and using our CI system.
+For OTA support, use our CI system.

-You will also require at least 50GB of storage for a complete LmP build.
+Minimum 50GB of storage for a complete LmP build

 Setup the Build Environment